rcaldas-com/smtp-client/README.md

 # postfix-smtp-client
-Setting postfix as a SMTP client (relay) using external server for command line and system mail sending.
+Setting postfix as a SMTP client (relay) using external server for mail sending by command line or the system.

 To send mail from mutt, crontab, sendmail, mail...